SaveTapirs.org

 Current Projects

-The Baird's tapir project was started in 1994 by Charles Foerster and is the longest ongoing tapir project in the world.
-It is currently led by Kendra Bauer and involves placing radio collars on tapirs in Costa Rica's Corcovado National Park to study their social systems and habitat preferences.
+We are currently leading the Baird's tapir project--the longest ongoing tapir project in the world (started in 1994).
+This ecology project involves placing radio collars on tapirs in Costa Rica's Corcovado National Park in order to study their social systems and habitat preferences.
 The data obtained from this project is crucial for the development of animal husbandry guidelines as well as for the understanding and conserving this endangered species.
 Read more...

 In the Future!